finanalyst/GTK-Simple/README.md

-MenuToolButton | A menu tool button with a label or an icon PlacesSidebar | Sidebar that displays frequently-used places in the file system Scale          | allows for a number to be provided by the user Spinner        | showing something is happening TextView       | adds multiple lines of text
+MenuToolButton | A menu tool button with a label or an icon PlacesSidebar | Sidebar that displays frequently-used places in the file system Scale          | allows for a number to be provided by the user RadioButton    | A choice from multiple check buttons Spinner        | showing something is happening TextView       | adds multiple lines of text
 Toolbar        | A tool bar that can contain one or more menu tool buttons